 Australia and Nauru also enjoy strong diaspora, alumni and professional linkages.

 Nauru's economy faces significant constraints common to other small island states.
-These include its small size, remoteness, a harsh natural environment with infertile soils, limited exploitable resources and the need to create jobs and promote growth for an expanding population.
+These include its small size, remoteness and limited natural resources outside of fisheries.

 Pelagic fish abound in Nauruan waters, but Nauru has been unable to establish a substantial fishing industry of its own.
 Fees from fishing licenses issued to distant water fishing nations are an important source of revenue for Nauru.

 Royalties from the declining phosphate industry currently only offer a modest revenue stream to Government.
-However, revenue associated with the presence of the regional processing centre and its ancillary service providers represents Nauru's most significant revenue stream.
-The significant increase in the expatriate population has resulted in major increases in revenue from customs duties and other fees and levies.
-This increased economic activity has also resulted in Nauru now enjoying high levels of employment.
+Revenue associated with the presence of the regional processing centre and its ancillary service providers represents Nauru's most significant revenue stream.

 Trade and investment

 Australia is Nauru’s principal import source.
-Major Australian merchandise exports to Nauru in 2017 totaled $49.3 million (principally meat, motor fuel and civil engineering equipment and parts.
+Major Australian merchandise exports to Nauru include meat, motor fuel and civil engineering equipment and parts.
 For more information see the Nauru economic fact sheet.